RealYoti/StorageMgr/README.md

 ## Credits
 * CelesteBlue for the rewriting, fixes, tests (I spent about 40 hours on this project)
+* Yoti aka RealYoti for adding support of new (and some old) firmwares
 * gamesd by motoharu and xyz
 * usbmc by yifanlu and TheFloW
 * VitaShell kernel plugin by TheFloW